marete/qperf/README.md

 ### On the client

 `qperf -c example.com:32850`
+`qperf -c example.com:32850 -seconds 600`

 You can skip validation of self-generated TLS certificates by invoking the client with the `-insecure` flag.

+By default the client will receive traffic for 30 seconds before closing the connection and reporting statistics.
+This can be changed with the `-seconds` flag.